howdoicomputer/revontulet/docs/loft_introduction.md

 * **Clients can be flexible**: I didn't want to be constrained by the inflexiblity of a configuration file.
 I wanted to be able to quickly change coordinates, satellites, and color pairings.
 * **Deployments for clients are simpler**: By keeping business logic in a central location, the implementation at the edge is thinner and so there is less that can go wrong.
 The clients that control the lighting system just need to make one HTTP call and then feed the result into some lights.
 * **Easily extendable**: If I needed to support additional requirements (say, a countdown clock that has an ETA for each satellite for a location) then I just add an API route that provides a countdown.
 Clients continue to stay thin.
-* **A wee bit more secure**: I can deploy the API to an internal network and make sure that the network path for the applications that controls the lights only have access to that internal API.
+* **A wee bit more secure**: I can deploy the API to an internal network and make sure that the network path for the applications that controls the lights would only have access to that internal API.
 This makes the security model simpler as I would only have to worry about network access for the API and not N number of clients.
 * **Removes the burden from upstream APIs/scalability**: I don't know how many edge devices this solution can support *exactly* but this solution is extremely scalable.
 This is because every 200 request to upstream APIs is cached.
 That means that even if we have 1000 Raspberry Pis hitting the Revontulet API we wouldn't get throttled upstream because we would be serving cached data with a reasonable TTL.

 ## How do I validate this?